pycom/pycom-documentation/content/tutorials/lte/firmware.md

      If the modem is in application mode, the current firmware version is displayed.
 This behaviour replaces the version() command which now is only available in uart() mode.
 Optional parameters are sqnsupgrade.info(verbose=False, debug=False)

 #### sqnsupgrade.run(load_fff=True)
-    New optional command line option load_fff for the sqnsupgrade.run() command.
+There is an optional command line load_fff for the sqnsupgrade.run() command.
 This is designed to be an internal flag.
-And should only applied when advised by pycom support.
+IMPORTANT: This should only be used when advised by Pycom Support.